jin/awesome-bazel/README.md

 > Bazel is an open-source build and test tool similar to Make, Maven, and Gradle.
 It uses a human-readable, high-level build language.
 Bazel supports projects in multiple languages and builds outputs for multiple platforms.
 Bazel supports large codebases across multiple repositories, and large numbers of users. *(via [docs](https://docs.bazel.build/versions/master/bazel-overview.html))*

 A curated list of [Bazel](https://bazel.build) [rules](#rules), [tooling](#tooling) and [resources](#resources).

+Have something to contribute or discuss?
+[Open a pull request](https://github.com/jin/awesome-bazel/pulls) or [create an issue](https://github.com/jin/awesome-bazel/issues/new).

 ---